 Talk to Someone

 Managing your emotions isn’t something you have to do alone.
 Talk to a friend, family member, or health professional—like your doctor or school nurse—about the things that are weighing on you, big or small.
+You can also reach out to other school support staff members, like your teacher, coach, or guidance counselor.
 Sometimes it can be easier to listen to someone else than to share your own struggles, but it’s important to find one or two people you can trust who will listen to you without judgment.

 Acknowledge Your Feelings

 Recognizing your emotions is part of staying mentally and emotionally healthy.
 Instead of pushing them aside, process your feelings in a positive way by meditating, writing them down, or talking to someone you trust.

 In moments of peak anxiety, loneliness, or anger—try finding balance in the uncertainty with small activities that help you put that energy somewhere else or just gives you a little break.
 Feeling trapped inside with your parents all day?
 Go for a walk or put on headphones and listen to your favorite playlist.
 Feeling mad or stressed out?
 Try deep breathing or doing something creative, like drawing or dancing.

 Having compassion and gratitude, both towards others and yourself, is important for your mental health.
 And it can come in many forms—like allowing yourself to take a break from things that stress you out or supporting the people you care about by reaching out and listening.
 Try taking a little time out of your day to give gratitude and reflect on the good things in your life, even when things are tough.

 Adjust the Things You Can Control